MilanRadeta/MontyHallSimulation/README.md

 I'm one of those 50/50 guys.
 And I think I figured it out.
 So I decided to share my opinion, analysis and results to prove that 50/50 is the right answer and/or make a fool of myself.

-## Hypothesis - Choice vs The Illusion of Choice
+## Hypothesis - Choice vs the Illusion of Choice (IoC)

 Since the host opens one of remaining doors, a new independent situation occurs when contestant is offered to make the choice again.
 Therefore, during the second choice, he only has two options, thus making the chances to win the reward 50/50.

 The "Keep the same door strategy" makes sense to give 1/3 chance to win the reward.
-It doesn't matter if host is gonna show you one of the remaining doors.
+It doesn't matter if host is gonna show you one of the remaining doors - illusion of choice.
 It's the same situation if you were only given one choice, just at the beginning of the game and that's it
 Basically, 1/3 is the answer to the following question: "What's the chance for each door to have a reward behind it?"

 The "Switching the door strategy" makes sense to give 2/3 chance, but not to win the reward.
 The 2/3 indicates the chance that the door you chose initially DOESN'T contain the reward.
 So, in contrast to previous strategy, 2/3 is the answer to the following question: "What's the chance for each door to NOT have a reward behind it?"
+It doesn't matter if host is gonna show you one of the remaining doors, you'll always switch - illusion of choice.

 Therefore, I've created more than these two "strategies" in this simulation and specified different definitions of a successful choice.